IRS Penalty Guide

 If you owe $10,000 and pay 6 months late: $10,000 × 0.5% × 6 = $300 penalty.
 With an approved installment agreement, the rate drops to 0.25% per month.

-Most taxpayers facing the Failure to Pay Penalty (FTP) qualify for at least one relief program.
-Upload your notice to see which options apply to your specific situation.
+Several relief programs may apply to the Failure to Pay Penalty (FTP).
+Upload your notice to see which ones fit your situation.

 A generic letter to the IRS gets delayed.
 A letter citing the exact IRM section for your situation gets results.